bvbohnen/X3_Customizer/Documentation.md

       If the number of randomized tuning creates at gamestart should be de-randomized into a standard number of tunings.
-      Note: vanilla has 3.5 average tunings per crate, 8 crates total.
+      Note: vanilla has 2-5 average tunings per crate, 8 crates total.
-      Default args here reach this average, biasing slightly toward engine tunings.
+      Default args here reach this average, biasing toward engine tunings.

-      enging_tuning_crates:
+      * enging_tuning_crates:
-          Int, the number of engine tuning crates to spawn.
+        - Int, the number of engine tuning crates to spawn.
+Default 4.
-      rudder_tuning_crates:
+      * rudder_tuning_crates:
-          Int, the number of rudder tuning crates to spawn.
+        - Int, the number of rudder tuning crates to spawn.
+Default 4.
-      engine_tunings_per_crate:
+      * engine_tunings_per_crate:
-          Int, the number of tunings in each engine crate.
+        - Int, the number of tunings in each engine crate.
+Default 4.
-      rudder_tunings_per_crate:
+      * rudder_tunings_per_crate:
-          Int, the number of tunings in each rudder crate.
+        - Int, the number of tunings in each rudder crate.
+Default 3.